PhoenixTales/phoenix-docs/story/world/cliff-exchange.md

 On this screenshot the original path through the mountains (instead of at the outside of the mountain wall) can still be seen in the background.
 {: .caption }

-All of these details about changes in the world model in different versions were found by us, namely Dmitriy, Vaana and Flosha, in course of many years of research in between 2015 to 2018, long before we did have any access to alpha versions containing said world models.
+These details about the original path to the exchange place as well as many other differences in the development history were found by us, namely Dmitriy, Vaana and Flosha, in course of years of research in between 2015 to 2018, long before we did have any access to alpha versions containing said world models.
 As mentioned above, some of them we still have not received any copies of.
 {: .info }

+Whether or not the bandits camp did already exist at this point, we do not know.

+#### Old Temple Ruins

+...

+### Final World Model

+* The ropeway was removed and replaced by a much smaller and more mechanical lift.
+* The cliff was reduced in height.
+* A sort of camp and storage was added to the exchange place as well as a gate to protect it.
+* The original path from the exchange place was removed and replaced by a path at the outside of the mountain wall, which made sense at least from an aesthetical perspective as it offered the player a good view into the valley.
+* The Old Temple Ruins were removed and replaced by the Monastery Ruins.

 ## Summary

-The Cliff as well as the exchange place have changed a lot throughout development.
+The Northeast has changed a lot in course of development.
 The ingame implementation lost several of the early ideas:

-* There was no longer a connection of the water/lake below the cliff to the sea, nor was there any waterfall or river that would explain the water in the lake, nor did it have any outflow.
-This affected the overall feeling as well as the believability of the terrain, giving it a less organic and less "wild" appearance than it could have had.
+* There was no longer a connection of the water/lake below the cliff to the sea, nor was there any waterfall or any other  influx or outflow of the water.
+This affected the overall atmosphere as well as the believability of the terrain, giving it a less organic and less "wild" appearance than it could have had.
 * The connection to the northern forest was lost - and the northern forest itself has been removed, inspite of its dominant role in all map concepts, pre-alpha models and the novel, where the Abandoned Mine has always been imagined close to a forest; and an early forest exploration (of course a less dangerous one for the start of the game, which makes sense due to how highly frequented it is) would have served the gothic atmosphere well.
 * The player could not see the colony from the cliff, as it was initially planned and described in the Comic and the Novel; although a similar sceneric view was offered later on the bridge, the original view from the cliff itself, from where even lights from the Psi Camp should have been seen, was lost.
-* The later implemented cliff at the exchange place was also very low in comparison to the originally imagined cliff, which was meant to be higher and induce more fear of the fall; another aspect connected to that which also has been lost and which follows from the inability to overlook the colony from the cliff, was that the cliff was meant to hover menacingly over the valley like a memorial to remember everyone of their brutal conviction.
+* The later implemented cliff at the exchange place was also very low in comparison to the originally imagined cliff, which was meant to be higher and induce more fear of the fall
+* Another aspect connected to that which also has been lost and which follows from the inability to overlook the colony from the cliff, was that the cliff was meant to hover menacingly over the valley like a memorial to remember everyone of their brutal conviction.
-* The ropeway that has always been planned by Mike and was implemented well in v0.7, has been removed in the release version; and while the ropeway may have been a more believable solution for the exchange place than the lift by Ralf, the idea of the lift was thereby also discarded.
+* The ropeway that has always been planned by Mike and was implemented well in v0.7, has been removed in the release version; and while the ropeway may have been a more believable solution for the exchange place than the lift by Ralf, the idea of the lift was thereby also lost.
 * This also affected the design of the Abandoned Mine, which was discarded in the form that Ralf had imagined it.